MateusMarcuzzo/sbrt2019_ICA_comparative/setup_for_python_usage/bss_experiments/most_recent_sim_data/README.txt

 ---

 diff_setup1_part4.mat
-will handle later (TODO), but we did handle the P5K8 problem here.
-It's Daniel's file.
+we handled in the script
+40 trials
+P5
+K8

 ---